theirish81/lessons/akka-fundamentals/README.md

 Introduction of routers and a glimpse of the Akka configuration file.
 We also configure a custom dispatcher that limits the number of spawned threads.
 The example is a simple simulation of a data ingestion chain that assumes both entry and sink are not thread-safe.

+## Akka-3
+Very basic introduction to Akka-Remote that provides the capability to have distributed actors talking to each other over a network.
+This example is just scratching the surface and will be extended in the next example.